 The filmmakers cite 1940s-50s films noir (particularly The Maltese Falcon (1941)) and the sci-fi features Metropolis (1927) The Twilight Zone (1959) and Akira (1988) as an influence on the film.

 The number of the motel room in which John Murdoch wakes up at the start of the film is 614.
-In the Bible John Chapter 6, Verse 14 talks about the coming of the Saviour.
+In the Bible, John Chapter 6, Verse 14 talks about the coming of the Savior.

 The main character, John Murdoch, shares the name, and the quest, of a Scottish liberal in the 1870s and 1880s.
 The Scottish Murdoch led a major campaign for Scottish farmers to own their own land.